The Anglican Worship Service

 The Service Begins with “The Gathering”

 We usually begin our gathering with a few announcements.
-The actual service begins when the first hymn is announced.
-Everyone who is able, stands up to join in the song.
-You can find the hymns in the big blue hymnal "Common Praise,” which is abbreviated as CP.
-You will find the blue CP in the pews.
-Feel free to ask someone near you to help you to find the hymns!
+The begin the service with a land acknowledgement and some moments of quiet reflection to become aware of God's presence within us and all around.
+Everyone, as able, stands up to join in the procession and opening song.
+You can find the hymns in the blue hymnal "Common Praise,” which is abbreviated as CP, and found in the pews.

-The priest, the deacon (if present), and a server, who will be carrying a beautiful cross, will walk in from the back of the church and take their places while this song is being sung.
+The priest, and a server, (and sometimes the children join in) who will be carrying a beautiful cross, will walk in from the back of the church and take their places while this song is being sung.
 This procession reminds us of our call to follow Christ with every step that we take.

-The priest will welcome everyone, and we will all join in a prayer called a Collect, which is meant to gather all of the hopes and prayers of the people, as well as the focus of that Sunday's worship, into one succinct prayer.
-The Collect will be printed in the bulletin, and you are invited to read the bold print out loud with us.
-On most Sundays, the Collect will also be projected onto a screen.
-After the praying the Collect, you will be invited to sit down.
+We will all join in a prayer called a Collect, which is meant to gather all of the hopes and prayers of the people, as well as the focus of that Sunday's worship, into one succinct prayer.
+The Collect will be printed in the bulletin and on the PowerPoint, and you are invited to read the bold print out loud with us.
+After praying the Collect, we will join in a Song of Praise.
+Each piece of the Anglican worship service is prayerful, beautiful, and symbolic of our spiritual journey in some way.

 We Listen to God Speaking to Us in “The Proclamation of the Word”

-The service continues with three readings from the Bible.
-We sit to listen to the first two readings, but when the Gospel is read, all those who are able to will stand up.
+The service continues with readings from the Bible.
+We sit to listen to the first readings, but when the Gospel is read, all who are able will stand and turn to face the Bible and the one reading the Gospel.
 The readings are followed by a sermon.
 At St. Thomas, the sermon usually lasts about ten minutes.

 After the sermon, we spend a minute in silence for prayer and reflection.
-Then the deacon invites everyone to stand again to affirm our faith by saying a ‘creed’ together.
-The creed is a short statement summarizing what we believe about God and his church.
+Then we are invited to stand to recite a ‘creed’ together.
+The creed is a short statement summarizing what the church has believed.
 The creeds have been handed down to us through the centuries.

 You will then be invited to stand, sit or kneel, depending on your preference, as a member of the congregation leads us in “The Prayers of the People.”
 This is a time when we bring our needs to God.
 Each Sunday, we pray for the church, the world, the sick and suffering, as well as other matters, depending on what is happening in the world and in our lives.